The Master and Margarita: Reflection of Bulgakov's experiences as a Soviet writer

 Commentators often note autobiographical elements in the novel.
 Beyond parallels between fictional characters and Bulgakov's acquaintances, the work has been examined as a reflection of Bulgakov's own psychological troubles spurred by the oppression he faced in his creative career.
 Some also interpret Ivan and the Master as prototypes of the extremities of Soviet attitudes towards writers.
 Whereas Ivan is a celebrated rising star supported by MASSOLIT, the Master is a literary outsider who is at once denounced and cast away after submitting his novel for publishing.
 As a Soviet writer, Bulgakov walked a fine line between the two.
 Professor of religion and peace studies Alexandra Carroll analyzes Woland through the lens of Jungian psychology, suggesting that Woland serves as a "shadow archetype", which she defines as a "paradoxical figure of evil that appears malevolent, yet works towards an individual's psychological renewal".
 Other commentators note that Bulgakov's life experiences have also likely influenced the Yershalaim narrative of the novel; Haber and Weeks argue that it is Bulgakov's father's academic work that influenced the narrative, rather than Bulgakov's own view of evil.
-Weeks interprets this as "Bulgakov's return to elements of his own childhood."
+Weeks interprets this as "Bulgakov's return to elements of his own childhood".

 Occlusive interpretation

 Bulgakov portrays evil as being as inseparable from our world, as light is from darkness.
 Both Satan and Jesus Christ dwell mostly inside people.
 Jesus was unable to see Judas's treachery, despite Pilate's hints, because he saw only good in people.
-He couldn't protect himself, because he didn't know how, nor from whom.
+He could not protect himself, because he did not know how, nor from whom.
 This interpretation presumes that Bulgakov had his own vision of Tolstoy's idea of resistance to evil through non-violence, by creating this image of Yeshua.